What is an Ultrasound?

 During the Exam

-- One of our ultrasound technologists will bring you and your child into an exam room.
+- An ultrasound technologist will bring you and your child into an exam room.

-- Our rooms are kept fairly dark (like a movie theater) so that we can better see our screen.
+- Exam rooms are usually kept fairly dark (like a movie theater) so that the technologist can better see the screen.

 - Your child will be positioned on a soft table during the exam.

-- Warm ultrasound gel will be applied to the area of the body that needs to be examined and the technologist will move the ultrasound camera across that area to take pictures.
+- Ultrasound gel will be applied to the area of the body that needs to be examined, and the technologist will move the ultrasound camera across that area to take pictures.
 The gel is wiped off after the exam.

 - Your child will be encouraged to lie as still as possible and, for certain exams, may be asked to hold their breath for a few seconds at a time.

-- Your child may watch our television or you may bring a book or electronic game for them.
-For infants you may bring a pacifier or favorite toy.
+- You may want to bring a book or electronic game for children.
+For infants you may want to bring a pacifier or favorite toy.

-- The ultrasound technologist will review the pictures with one of our radiologists.
-In some cases the radiologist will come in the room to take some ultrasound pictures as well.
+- The ultrasound technologist will review the pictures with a radiologist.
+In some cases, the radiologist will come in the room to take some ultrasound pictures as well.

 - Ultrasound exams vary in length depending on the type of exam, but most take between 30 minutes and one hour.